Sanathns/PCA/README.md

 # PCA
 This GitHub repository for the data science course assignment on Principal Component Analysis (PCA).
+This assignment delves into the fundamental concepts and applications of PCA, showcasing its effectiveness in dimensionality reduction and feature extraction.
+The repository includes the code implementation, documentation, and a comprehensive analysis of the results obtained.
+By sharing this assignment on GitHub, I aim to contribute to the data science community and demonstrate my proficiency in PCA techniques.